Neuroscience - A.B., through the Princeton Neuroscience Institute

 Junior Independent Work.
 In the fall semester of the junior year students participate in tutorials, read papers from the original literature, and prepare papers on assigned topics.
-In the spring term students carry out a second program of independent work with a faculty adviser with whom they will eventually do their senior thesis.
-In some instances this may include experimental work.
-A paper, in the form of a grant proposal, preparatory for the senior independent work, is due in early May.
+In the spring term students write a research proposal with the guidance of a faculty adviser with whom they will eventually do their senior thesis.

 Senior Independent Work.
 During the senior year each student, with the guidance of a faculty adviser, undertakes a major research effort.
 This research project can be a laboratory or independent study that will be written and presented as a senior thesis.

 Senior Departmental Examination

 Students are required to present their work to two thesis readers during an oral exam.
-The exam usually takes about one-half hour and students should be prepared to describe the background of the thesis, defend its contents, and propose future directions.
+The exam usually takes about 30 minutes and students should be prepared to describe the background of the thesis, defend its contents, and propose future directions.
 The grade for the oral defense will be the average of the two from the faculty members.
-A grading rubric will be used by the examination committee.

 Students interested in study abroad should consult with the departmental representative as early as possible, to discuss how best to pursue this possibility and to obtain the necessary course approval.

 Entry through the Integrated Science Sequence (ISC)